-- Keep the game bird and its juices away from other foods.
+- Keep the uncooked game bird and any fluid material associated with it away from other foods.

-- Thoroughly clean knives and any other equipment or surfaces that touch birds.
-Use a solution of one third cup of chlorine bleach per one gallon of water.
+- Thoroughly clean knives and any other equipment or surfaces come in contact with uncooked birds.
+A good cleanser and sanitizer is a commercial chlorine-based cleaning solution or mix one third cup of chlorine bleach per one gallon of water.

 - Wash your hands with soap and water for at least 20 seconds after handling birds (or with alcohol-based hand products if your hands are not visibly soiled).

 - Cook all game meat thoroughly (up to at least 165° F) to kill disease organisms and parasites.
-Use a food thermometer to ensure the inside of the bird has reached at least 165° F.
+Use a food thermometer to ensure the breast or thigh meat has reached at least 165° F.